inca-viewer/inca/README.md

 Middle click
 - on image - next image
 - on video - show 6 x 6 thumb sheet
-- on background - return to last media at position
+- on background - toogle thumbnail / list view
 - on folder - open in new tab
-- on screen far left - next song in playlist
+- on screen far left - next song in music playlist

 Back click
 - in media - exit
-- on background - top of page (then previous page)
+- on background - clear selection, top of page

 Long back click
 - on image - previous image